hood-network/patchcord/docs/README.md

 # Internal documentation

+ - `admin_api.md` for Litecord's Admin API.
-The Litecord Voice Server Protocol (LVSP) is documented here.
+ - `lvsp.md` for the Litecord Voice Server Protocol.
+ - `pubsub.md` for how Pub/Sub works in Litecord.